BioBoost/embedded_systems_tools_and_scripts/docs/virtual_machine.md

 ## Creating a Virtual Machine

-Creating a virtual machine is very simple as it just following the steps presented to you by the wizard.
-To start the process of creating a VM hit the New button on the main interface of VirtualBox.
+Creating a virtual machine is very simple as it is just following the steps presented to you by the wizard.
+To start the process of creating a VM hit the *New* button on the main interface of VirtualBox.

 The first step consist of giving your VM a name and selecting the operating system you will be running on the VM as shown in the figure below.
-In our case we will use Linux Mint 17.3 (Rosa) - Cinnamon (64-bit).
+In our case we will use Linux Mint 18 (Sarah) - Cinnamon (64-bit).
 More on this later.

 ![Creating a VM - The name and OS](img/vm_new.png)
 :   Creating a VM - The name and OS